 You can consult a friend or family member, but if you feel like your workplace exudes toxicity, it probably does.

-You may brush off the warning signs, but if they keep recurring, examine why.
+You may brush off these toxic work warning signs, but if they keep recurring, examine why.

 Now that you know the signs of a toxic work environment, don’t be subtle about taking action.